rayk210/Equipment-Checkout-System/README.md

 - **View Record**: Grants employees’ access to their transaction history and equipment usage records.

+## REST API
+The **ECS** now integrates with a **REST API** built with Spring Boot.
+This allows the desktop GUI to communicate with the server to handle operations such as checking out equipment and updating transactions in a modular way.

+**Equipment Checkout Flow of Events**:

+- Employee confirms their equipment checkout by pressing the **Yes** option

+- CheckoutEquipment method is called from the ApiService (client-side) class with empID and equipmentID variables passed through

+- ApiService class performs the following:

+    - Creates an HTTP client to send requests

+    - Builds a JSON payload using empID and equipmentID

+    - Builds the HTTP POST request

+    - Sends the POST request to API endpoint at /transactions/checkout

+- REST controller named TransactionController receives the clients request and invokes the checkoutEquipment method from the service layer class named TransactionService

+- The `TransactionController` (REST controller) receives the client’s request and invokes the `checkoutEquipment` method from the `TransactionService` class.

+- The `TransactionService` processes the business logic:
+   - Updates the equipment status to `Loaned`
+   - Inserts a new record into the `transaction` table with `borrowDate` and `expectedReturnDate`

+- The server responds with:
+   - HTTP 200 (OK) if the operation is successful
+   - HTTP 500 (Internal Server Error) if the operation fails

+- The `TransactionController` sends the response back to the client.

+- The `ApiService` receives the response, and the GUI displays a success or failure message to the user.

 ## Testing Support

 The ECS project supports testing of all core features using JUnit 5 and an embedded H2 database, allowing each feature to be verified directly.